infinit/memo/website/templates/pages/docs/src/markdown/docker_volume_plugin.md

 Volume mount options
 --------------------

 The options used to mount volumes are those set as the default in the volume descriptor.
-These can be configured on volume creation or using `infinit volume --update`.
+These can be configured on volume creation or using `infinit volume update`.

 ```
-$> infinit volume --update --name alice/my-volume --cache
+$> infinit volume update --name alice/my-volume --cache
 ```

 To view the options that have been set, you can export the volume descriptor using `infinit volume --export`:

 ```
-$> infinit volume --export --name alice/my-volume
+$> infinit volume export --name alice/my-volume
 {"mount_options":{"cache":true},"name":"alice/my-volume","network":"alice/my-network"}
 ```

 To disable options that are specified with a boolean, you can set them to `false`, `no` or `0`:

 ```
-$> infinit volume --update --name alice/my-volume --cache=false
+$> infinit volume update --name alice/my-volume --cache=false
-$> infinit volume --export --name alice/my-volume
+$> infinit volume export --name alice/my-volume
 {"mount_options":{"cache":false},"name":"alice/my-volume","network":"alice/my-network"}
 ```